FormidableLabs/victory/DESIGNME.md

+### Design Decisions

+As Lauren and I have worked with `victory-line`, we've hit the following:

+#### The Line Data API

+We agree: a `victory-component` should have default data to draw itself with, so you can see that the component is rendering.
+Additionally, a `victory-line` should be able to overcome one of `d3`'s shortcomings: plotting functions.
+To that end, `victory-line` should be able to accept either:

+- `data` -- an array of objects to be plotted

+OR some combination of:

+- `x` -- an array of points
+- `y` -- an array of points OR a function that takes an `x` and returns a `y`

 ### Proto-Readme

 I had a long talk with Colin the other night, and agreed to take a few notes to